usnistgov/SDNist/README.md

 Requirements:  [Python >=3.6](https://www.python.org/downloads/)

-The SDNist source code is hosted on Github and all the data tables will be downloaded from the [SDNist Github Releases](https://github.com/usnistgov/SDNist/releases).
+The SDNist source code is hosted on Github, and all the data tables will be downloaded from the [SDNist Github Releases](https://github.com/usnistgov/SDNist/releases).
 Alternatively, the data can be manually downloaded as part of the latest release [SDNist Release 1.3.0](https://github.com/usnistgov/SDNist/releases/tag/v1.3.0)

 * Data Download Notes: